 This is one of the most common mistakes since it's easy to do, and it applies to a lot of questions in ACT science.

-If you read our article on the 3 types of act science passages, this mistake is usually connected to factual questions and interpreting experiments questions.
+If you read our article on the three types of act science passages, this mistake is usually connected to factual questions and interpreting experiments questions.
 Did you not read the graphs, tables, scatterplots or diagrams correctly?
 If so, what did you misread?
 What did you not understand?
 Make sure to drill this skill, as it is the most tested on the ACT Science section.
 Here is an example of a factual question:

 There are several mistakes you can make when misreading graphs.